mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ## D. Majority-isocost lines

-The all-$\omega_0$ "classifier" is a simple rule that assigns all instances to non-target.
+The all-$\omega_0$ "classifier" mentioned above is a simple rule that assigns all instances to non-target.
 Another name may be majority classifier because it assigns the most prevalent class in the dataset.
 Its expected risk is a benchmark that any recognizer should beat because it is inexpensive, simple and thus it is often the status quo before any automated solution is considered.

 The all-$\omega_0$ expected risk is $p(\omega_1) \times \text{Pmiss} \times \text{Cmiss} = 0.05 \times 1 \times £107 = £5.35$, i.e. close to hiAUC's risk of £5.16, which thus does not add a lot of value.
-If hiAUC was the available recognizer to deploy, it would be a good idea to double check its costs to ensure that it's better than the simple rule.
+If hiAUC was our only option, it would be a good idea to double check its costs to ensure that it's better than the simple rule.

 The status quo labels instance as targets or non-target depending on which option has the lower expected risk.
 The isocost line of the status quo - the majority-isocost line (naming is mine) - determines if a recogniser can bring any value on top of the status quo.
 If the recognizer's ROC curve is below the the line, then its optimal risk is higher than the status quo and it does not make economic sense to use it.